WolframResearch/LibraryLinkUtilities/README.md

 | MArgument           	| MArgumentManager 	|
 | LinkObject			| MLStream			|

-For more details about each class see [the documentation](http://malgorithmswin.wri.wolfram.com:8080/importexport/LLU).
+For more details about each class see [the documentation](http://algorithms.wolfram.com:8080/documentation/LibraryLinkUtilities).

-__The project is new and not really field-tested.
-Please send all suggestions, feature requests and bug reports to <rafalc@wolfram.com>__
+__Please send all suggestions, feature requests and bug reports to <rafalc@wolfram.com>__

 <a name="motivation"></a>
 # Motivation